 Roane Fleming Byrnes Collection.
 1854-1970.
 Roane Fleming Byrnes was an aspiring author of children's stories, eventually publishing two in St. Nicholas (1928) and Child Life (1930).
 Collections contains manuscripts and correspondence related to these efforts (46 boxes).

 Will Campbell Collection. c.
 1964-1988.
 Born in Liberty, Mississippi, activist and minister Will Campbell's collection contains manuscripts, publishing materials, and ephemera.
 Brother to a Dragonfly, The Glad River, and Race and Renewal of the Church are a few of the works represented in the collection (7 boxes).

-Will Campbell Small Manuscripts.
+.
 1997.
 Contains a proof of Will Campbell's book And Also With You: Duncan Gray and the American Dilemma (1 box).

 Robert Wilburn Canzoneri Collection.
 Mississippi author and poet, Robert Canzoneri's collection contains annotated drafts of Barbed Wire and Other Stories (1970), 'I Do So Politely': A Voice from the South (1965), Men With Little Hammers (1969), Watch Us Pass (1986), correspondence, unpublished works, and other materials (10 boxes).

 Irving S. Cobb Letter.
 Letter by author Irving S. Cobb granting permission of his short story "Snake Doctor" in the 1922 edition of the O. Henry Memorial Prize Stories.
 Location: Small Manuscripts 1980-1.